joedaws/fishtool/README.md

 # Cartomancy

-_cartomancy_ is a project for me to explore two directions:
+_cartomancy_ is a project for exploring two efforts:

 1. Building a game engine for card games with python
 2. Use reinforcement learning to build agents to play card games.